mlz-ictrl/nicos/doc/source/tutorials/newcommand.rst

    @usercommand
    def mycommand(...):
-      ...
+      """Summary (first line only).

+      Rest of documentation.
+      """
+      # code

 The docstring of the function is the help for the command and should include a usage example.
+The first line is used as a summary in the help contents table.

 A user command should raise `~nicos.core.errors.UsageError` when used improperly: the command help is shown automatically when such an error is raised.